jenhaoyang/mmyolo/docs/en/tutorials/faq.md

 ## Do I need to reinstall MMYOLO after modifying some code?

-Without adding any new python code, and if you installed the MMYOLO by `mim install -v -e .`, any new modifications will take effect without reinstalling.
-However, if you add new python codes and are using them, you need to reinstall with `mim install -v -e .`.
+Without adding any new python code, and if you installed the MMYOLO by `pip install -v --no-build-isolation -e .`, any new modifications will take effect without reinstalling.
+However, if you add new python codes and are using them, you need to reinstall with `pip install -v --no-build-isolation -e .`.

 ## How to use multiple versions of MMYOLO to develop?